vsummet/mat310_scrummage_master/syllabus.md

 * Stay abreast of class information.
 Regularly check the class calendar, Canvas notifications, and your email

 ## Resources:
-### I feel behind my teammates and need individual help:
+### If you feel behind your teammates and need individual help:
 * Me! - My office hours are listed above.
 If they don't work for you, just email me and we'll work out a time to meet.
 * Your teammates - This class is deliberately structured to reward your team for working well together and helping each other out.
 * The Tutoring Center (we have a MAT310 tutor who is excellent!)
-### Our team is struggling to work together and be efficient:
+### Your team is struggling to work together and be efficient:
 * Me! - My office hours are listed above.
 If they don't work for your team, just email me and we'll work out a time to meet.
 * Technology - Remember that being a successful team **does not** mean you have to meet in-person or synchronously.
 Consider technology tools like [WebEx](https://rollins.teamdynamix.com/TDClient/KB/?CategoryID=11418) or Skype for videoconferencing, Slack (which has a Trello plugin) or GroupMe for team communication, and GoogleDocs as a flexible team workspace for intermediate ideas and documents.
 * Shake things up.
 Remember that a fundamental tenet of Scrum is that it is **agile.**  Be honest with your team about what is not working, brainstorm during your sprint retrospectives, and try something different the next sprint.